-Your Yamaha outboard is vastly different from your car's engine.
-Use a marine-formulated oil specifically made for the rigors of the marine environment, like Yamalube 4M for four-stroke outboards, and Yamalube 2M for two-stroke outboards.
+Your Yamaha outboard is vastly different from your automotive engine; so avoid regular automotive engine oils.
+Use a motor oil specifically formulated for the rigors of the marine environment, like Yamalube® 4M for four-stroke outboards, and Yamalube® 2M for two-stroke outboards.

-A few reasons why:
+Let's look at a few reasons why:

-ENGINE LOAD.
-The typical loads placed on your outboard are much heavier than on your car.
-This means your outboard is working much harder than your car's engine.
+• Engine load.
+The typical loads placed on your outboard are much heavier than on your automobile, having to overcome a much greater amount of drag to create performance.
+This means your outboard is working much harder than your automobile's engine.
 Yamalube 4M and 2M marine engine oils contain specific anti-wear additives to account for this.

-ENGINE SPEED.
-Your outboard operates at a much higher RPM than your car's engine.
+• Engine speed.
+Your outboard operates at a much higher RPM than your automobile's engine.
 It must rev higher to create higher speeds, rather than just changing gears like your car.
-That's tough on your oil, and can literally shear (or split) the molecules in ordinary automotive oil.
-Yamalube 4M and 2M have special shear-stable polymers to combat this and provide constant lubrication.
+That means your outboard may run all day long at 4500-6000 RPM, rather than the 2500 RPM your car reaches at highway speeds.
+That's tough on your oil, and can literally shear (or split) the molecules in ordinary automotive oil, reducing lubricity.
+Yamalube 4M and 2M have special shear-stable polymers to combat this and provide superior lubrication at all times.

-OPERATING TEMPERATURE.
+• Operating temperature.
 Outboards are cooled using raw water, which is often cool to very cold.
 On the other hand, saltwater will begin to crystallize if its temperature is raised above 170° F, potentially causing blockage in the cooling passages and leading to engine overheat and possible damage.
-Because of these two factors, your outboard operates full-time at a temperature much different than your car and requires very different qualities in its lubricating oil.
+Because of these two factors, your outboard operates full-time at a temperature much lower that your automobile, and requires very different qualities in its lubricating oil.
+Yamalube marine oils have detergents, dispersants and viscosity index improvers to meet these marine-specific challenges head-on.